AHOF: 2025–present: Debut with Who We Are, and The Passage

+On April 22, F&F Entertainment announced the group's first international tour "The First Spark" with stops in Seoul, Osaka, Tokyo, Kuala Lumpur, Manila, Taipei, Bangkok, and Hong Kong.
+The tour will run from May 2026 until August 2026.

+On June 22, F&F Entertainment announced that the group's third EP Run To You would be released on July 8, following the release of pre-release single "Sugar High" on June 12.

 Artistry

-AHOF has described their artistic direction as focused on continuous growth and experimentation, identifying BTS as a key influence for their versatility in musical styles and concepts.
+AHOF has described their artistic direction as focused on continuous growth and experimentation, identifying different K-pop artists as key influence for their versatility in musical styles and concepts.
 The group has expressed a long-term goal of achieving recognition within K-pop's legacy, aspiring to be among the acts associated with a conceptual "hall of fame".